 By minimizing the bodily resurrection and emphasizing the flight of the saints to Heaven the way is left open for Antichrist to inherit the earth.

 You are of God, little children, and have overcome them, because He who is in you is greater than he who is in the world.
 (I John 4:4)

 Antichrist operates through deception.
 It is only as we are filled with God in Christ that we can escape being seduced away from the truth.
 God’s protection against Antichrist is the spirit of truth in the saint, not the flight of the believer to the spirit realm.

 As we study the Old Testament prophecies relating to the Day of Christ we discover that the saints will be on the earth throughout the reign of Antichrist and will serve as deliverers and protectors for all who choose to seek God’s help in those terrible days.

-Behold, a king shall reign in righteousness, and princes shall rule in judgment.
-And a man [each one of them—the King and His princes] shall be as an hiding place from the wind, and a covert from the tempest; as rivers of water in a dry place, as the shadow of a great rock in a weary land.
+A man [the King and His princes] will be as a hiding place from the wind, and a cover from the tempest, as rivers of water in a dry place, as the shadow of a great rock in a weary land.
 (Isaiah 32:1,2)

 Finally God in Christ will rise up in the saints and crush Satan.

 Not only will we be preserved throughout the days to come, we also will serve, as did Joseph, as deliverers and protectors of God’s elect, of all who seek the Lord, and perhaps of some of the nations of the earth as well.
 It is our belief that the lives and ministries of Elijah and Elisha typify the power of deliverance that will be given to the elect in the last days.

 The remnant of the churches, the people who do know their God, will not be removed from the earth.
 Through Christ they will overcome and will emerge more than conquerors.